cyberbotics/webots-doc/guide/the-user-interface.md

 - The **Optional Rendering** submenu allows you to display, or to hide, supplementary information.
 These renderings are displayed only in the main rendering and hide in the robot camera.
-They are used to understand better the behavior of the simulation.
+They are used to understand better the behavior of the simulation:

   - The **Show Coordinate System** allows you to display, or to hide, the global coordinate system at the bottom right corner of the 3D window as red, green and blue arrows representing the x, y and z axes respectively.